Are you making your plans to be able to properly bug out if the time comes?

 If it does, you’re in good hands.
 If not, use what you have but if you buy a new vehicle anytime soon and bugging out is a priority, consider these few goals for your bugging out:

 1. How Many Passengers?

-If you have a two-seater sports car, this may be your only option when bugging out.
+If you have a 2-seater sports car, this may be your only option when bugging out.
 Yet, if you have a family or friends who are bugging out with you, this type of vehicle may not be realistic.